diegomendesmoreno/ra_wireless_bridge/README.md

 - Import the Application software (`app` folder).
 - Add some Heap (e.g. `0x100`) in `FSP Configuration` >> `BSP` (tab) >> `Properties` >> `RA Common` >> `Heap size (bytes)`.
 - Setup UART pins connected to the PMOD2 connector (see the evaluation kit user's manual or schematics).
-- ~~Setup USB peripheral CDC (if present) to get the Terminal COM Port console option with the provided descriptor.~~